JDASoftwareGroup/jdatech.github.io/_posts/2020-07-21-cube-functionality-to-kartothek.markdown

 >>> print(", ".join(sorted(ds_latlong.indices)))
 country
 ```
-Note that for the second dataset, no indices for **city** and **day** exists.
+Note that for the second dataset, no indices for **city** and **day** exist.
-These are only created for the seed dataset, since that datasets forms the groundtruth about which city-day entries are part of the cube.
+These are only created for the seed dataset, since that dataset forms the groundtruth about which `city-day` entries are part of the cube.
 (Dataset that provides the groundtruth about which Cells are in the cube is called the **seed dataset**).

 If you look at the file tree, you can see that the second dataset is completely separated.
-This is useful to copy/backup parts of the cube:
+This is useful to copy/backup parts of the cube.

 ```python
 >>> print_filetree(store)